Increase to grower levy gains industry approval

-The results of this consultation were used by AFPA to prepare a formal case for increasing forest grower levy rates, in the form of a draft proposal, which has now been submitted to the Department of Agriculture, Water and the Environment.
-Once AFPA receives feedback, the proposal will be finalised and resubmitted, followed by a six-week public objections period.
+The results of this consultation are now being used by AFPA to prepare a formal case for increasing forest grower levy rates, in the form of a proposal to be submitted to the Assistant Minister for Forestry and Fisheries.
+AFPA expects this proposal to have been submitted in the near future

-“The current forest grower levy has remained unchanged since 2007 and the industry has become increasingly aware of the need to boost funding to address biosecurity threats, rebuild forestry research capacity, and enable greater collaborative research to take our industry forward,” said Heazlewood.
+“The current forest grower levy has remained unchanged since 2007 and the industry has become increasingly aware of the need to boost funding to address biosecurity threats, rebuild forestry research capacity, and enable greater collaborative research to take our industry forward.

 “Issues associated with fire, climate change, silviculture, tree genetics, pests and diseases have highlighted the need to inspire innovation that will sustain the industry and enable it to grow and thrive.”